min2ha/ukwa-site/content/target/43605/index.en.md

   "subject": "EU Referendum"
 }

-# Money Week: The EU referendum is not the same as the Scottish referendum

 An article comparing the EU Referendum to the Scottish Independence Referendum and claiming that the two referendums are entirely different.